 Evidence to demonstrate that an early years provider or school is meeting the appropriate criteria for each element should come from a wide range of sources.
 Possible sources are suggested in the ‘WILL MEET’ sections accompanying each element.
 Most of what will be needed should already be available, as it will have been gathered for other purposes.
 Providers and schools should make common sense judgements in selecting evidence which will illustrate the criteria in their own context.

 Evidence can be presented in any format that makes it easy for the assessor to identify planning, provision and evidence of impact.
 A specific file or portfolio may be assembled, or relevant sections in existing documentation highlighted.
 The same piece of core evidence will often support several different elements, and can be cross-referenced.

 It is important to emphasise that assessment is not just based on a review of documents.
 An assessor will also seek evidence through discussion with key stakeholders, such as practitioners and staff, parents, representatives of any management committee, advisory group or governing body and, where appropriate, by talking to young children or learners themselves.
 Additional evidence may also be gathered through focused observation of practice during activity sessions or lessons, or from taking a ‘learning walk’ around the setting or school, or as presented through photographs, audio/video CDs.

 How is achievement of a Quality Mark recognised?

-The Quality Mark is a registered logo that can only be used by currently accredited award holders.
-Individual schools and settings are entitled to display this logo, which is supplied electronically, on information and publicity materials, such as a letterhead, prospectus or advertisement.
+The Early Years Quality Mark is a registered logo that can only be used by currently accredited award holders.
+Individual schools and settings are entitled to display this logo, which is supplied electronically, on information and publicity materials, such as a letterheads, prospectus and/or advertisement.
 Award holders also receive a Quality Mark plaque, which can be wall mounted, and an award certificate.